Nickell Robey-Coleman Isn't Going to Hold Back Now

 Soon, he's sure, everyone will know him for far more than one play.
 He rattles off his duties, one by one—eliminate receivers, mash tight ends with a two-hand shiver, blitz, break on the ball, sacrifice his body against the run, pinball all over the field—and makes it clear he wants to be the new gold standard at his position.
 A player who's feared.
 This mentality to "make history," to "change the game" in ways other cornerbacks do not, is what drives him from the moment he wakes up to the moment he falls asleep.

 The sound of an engine interrupts Robey-Coleman's train of thought, and Todd Gurley zips by in the end zone in the passenger seat of a cart.
 "What up, Lifesaver?!" he yells.
 He's been calling him that all week.
 Not bad.
-He likes it.
-But Robey-Coleman prefers to go by "Slot God."
+Robey-Coleman likes it.
+But he prefers to go by "Slot God."
 "Robey Island" never sufficed as a nickname because he does so much more.
 Whatever you call him, though, just know that this 5'8", 180-pound corner oozing with swagger isn't worried about what you or anyone else thinks.
 His life led him to this moment, and now that he's here, he doesn't intend to shrink in it.

 After everything he's been through, you best believe his confidence is bursting.